-Several months ago, we at Knight Edge Media had heard from a source on set that several of the episodes of Netflix’s upcoming live-action adaption of Avatar: The Last Airbender had been written by Emily Kim.
+Several months ago, we at Knight Edge Media had heard from a source on set that Netflix’s upcoming live-action adaption of Avatar: The Last Airbender had been written by Emily Kim.
 However, we could not verify with a second source, thus citing the story as a rumor.
 Kim is the daughter of showrunner Albert Kim and was a massive fan of the series when she was a child 15 years ago.
 As stated by Albert Kim during his original announcement in August 2021 on Netflix.com:

 This is all my daughter’s fault.
 She’s the one who got me hooked.